"I don't know much, but I know one thing: the ordinary life isn't for me."

 At 35, Shaan wrote an essay called "Don't Be an Asshole, Call Your Mom."

-In it, he admitted he wasn't sure of his parents' exact ages.
+He admitted he wasn't sure of his parents' exact ages.
 "My parents are getting old.
 I'm 35, and they're 65.
 Or maybe 63?"

-He described his relationship with his mother as "like talking to a friend — who just happened to wipe your butt when you were a kid."
+He described his relationship with his mother as "like talking to a friend who just happened to wipe your butt when you were a kid."
 He recorded a two-hour private podcast with her about her life story.
-He bought her a calcium CT scan for heart health screening and a two-month personal training package.
+Bought her a calcium CT scan for heart health screening and a two-month personal training package.
 He wrote that parents "are the only people on earth who care about you more than you even care about yourself."

 Then, in one paragraph, the tone shifts: